stevenkuenzel/simTORCS/README.md

 * Lightweight 2-d racing car environment highly influenced by the TORCS Simulated Car Racing Championship
 * Train AI racing car controllers fast (compared to the approach in [TORCS SCR][1])
 * Import original TORCS tracks into a 2-d equivalent in simTORCS
-*
-* Visual observation of the race
+* (Rudimentary) Visual observation of the race to verify the trained controllers

 ## Limitations
 * The physics engine does not reach the degree of detail that TORCS have.
 For example the cars are accelerating with constant torque (however, that constant was determined in order to match the behaviour of **car1-trb1** as close as possible).
 Also,